interstate-labs/validator_quickstart/README.md

-Please use the devnet for now!
+Please use holesky/devnet for now!